 - A completed Application for Admission. - An official high school transcript from a high school accredited by a state or regional accrediting agency.
 The high school transcript must show the date of graduation and a high school administrator's signature.
 Meridian Community College reserves the right to contact the relevant secondary institution to verify the validity of any transcript that may be in question.
-A student may present ahigh school equivalency (HSE) transcript from General Educational Development (GED), Test Assessing Secondary Completion (TASC) or High School Equivalency Test (HiSET) in lieu of ahigh school transcript. - A copy of their scores from a national American College Test (ACT) or the ACCUPLACER test.
-ACCUPLACER is a computer-based test which is administered in the Holladay Center for eLearning.
-Although a minimum score is not required for admission to MCC, test scores are required as they are used to determine course and/or program placement.
+A student may present a high school equivalency (HSE) transcript from General Educational Development (GED), Test Assessing Secondary Completion (TASC) or High School Equivalency Test (HiSET) in lieu of a high school transcript. - Test scores are not required for general admission to MCC.
+However, test scores may be necessary for course placement and/or program admission.